buildit/buildit/pages/privacy.md

 ## How we collect information

-We use these third party services:
-- Amazon Web Services
-- Cloudflare
-- Google Analytics
-- Google Maps
+We only collect data through Google Analytics.

 For the privacy policies regarding third party services, we refer you to their respective websites.